 We are currently involved in various claims and legal proceedings.
 At least quarterly, we review the status of each significant matter and assess its potential financial exposure considering all available information including, but not limited to, the impact of negotiations, settlements, rulings, advice of legal counsel and other updated information and events pertaining to a particular matter.
 If the potential loss from any claim or legal proceeding is considered probable and the amount can be reasonably estimated, we accrue a liability for the estimated loss.
 The estimated losses are recorded within Litigation settlements (recoveries), net in the Company's income statement.
 Significant judgment is required in both the determination of probability and the determination as to whether an exposure is reasonably estimable.
 Because of uncertainties related to these matters, accruals are based only on the best information available at the time.
 As additional information becomes available, we reassess the potential liability related to pending claims and litigation and may revise estimates.
 These revisions in the estimates of the potential liabilities could have a material impact on the results of operations and financial position.
 Our policy is to expense legal defense costs related to such matters as incurred.
 These costs are recorded within Selling, general and administrative expenses in the Company's income statement.
-Any insurance recoveries for litigation settlements and defense costs are recorded when such recoveries are deemed probable and collectability is reasonably assured.
-Such recoveries are recorded in the same financial statement line as the related costs to which the recoveries relate.
+Any insurance recoveries for litigation settlements and defense costs to which the recoveries related.